-The ATA is also a key participant in the ongoing development Within the Member portal you would have access to: of the ISO Global Toy Standard (aligning standards worldwide) and with the Global Issues Taskforce within the International Council of Toy Industries (ICTI).
+The ATA is also a key participant in the ongoing development of the ISO Global Toy Standard (aligning standards worldwide) and with the Global Issues Taskforce within the International Council of Toy Industries (ICTI).

 We offer members a free Compliance query service as well as access to the Compliance Analyser tool which was developed to simplify the determination of requirements applicable to specific products.